-- 1. SoonerStart must ensure Notice to a parent of a child referred to the program that is adequate to fully inform the parent about the confidentiality requirements of IDEA, Part C including: - A. Description of the children on whom personally identifiable information is maintained, the types of information sought, the methods the State intends to use in gathering the information (including the sources from whom information is gathered), and the uses to be made of the information; - B. Summary of the policies and procedures that SoonerStart must follow regarding storage, disclosure to third parties, retention, and destruction of personally identifiable information; - C. Description of all the rights of parents and children regarding this information, including their rights under IDEA, Part C confidentiality provisions; and - D. Description of the extent that the Notice is provided in the native languages of the various population groups in the State. - 2.
-The SoonerStart Service Coordinator ensures a parent is provided and has access to the SoonerStart Parent Rights and Procedural Safeguards handbook, which outlines SoonerStart policies and procedures about confidentiality. - 3.
-Parents are notified annually, through the SoonerStart Parent Rights and Procedural Safeguards handbook, of their right to: - A. Inspect and review their child's records, including the procedures to exercise this right;
+- 1. SoonerStart must ensure Notice to a parent of a child referred to the program that is adequate to fully inform the parent about the confidentiality requirements of IDEA, Part C including: - A. a description of the children on whom personally identifiable information is maintained, the types of information sought, the methods the State intends to use in gathering the information (including the sources from whom information is gathered), and the uses to be made of the information; - B. a summary of the policies and procedures that SoonerStart must follow regarding storage, disclosure to third parties, retention, and destruction of personally identifiable information; - C. a description of all the rights of parents and children regarding this information, including their rights under IDEA, Part C confidentiality provisions; and - D. a description of the extent that the Notice is provided in the native languages of the various population groups in the State.

-- B. Seek amendment to the records, including the procedures to exercise this right; - C. Consent to disclosures of personally identifiable information in their child's records; and - D. File a complaint with the United States of Department of Education, Family Policy Compliance Office concerning alleged failures to comply with the requirements under Family Educational Rights and Privacy Act (FERPA).
+- 2. The SoonerStart service coordinator ensures a parent is provided and has access to the Parent Rights for SoonerStart Services Notice of Procedural Safeguards handbook, which outlines SoonerStart policies and procedures about confidentiality. - 3.
+Parents are notified annually, through the Parent Rights for SoonerStart Services Notice of Procedural Safeguards handbook, of their right to: - A. Inspect and review their child's records, including the procedures to exercise this right; - B. Seek amendment to the records, including the procedures to exercise this right; - C. Consent to disclosures of personally identifiable information in their child's records; and - D. File a complaint with the United States of Department of Education, Family Policy Compliance Office concerning alleged failures to comply with the requirements under FERPA.

 (Authority: 34 C.F.R.
 303.404)